Bay State Remodeling

 • —Working hours and scheduling expectations

-• —Dust and debris control measures
+• —Dust and debris control measures — especially important for construction work, which generates significant dust

 • —Communication preferences and points of contact